 - 1. Plan your world by identifying the business questions it should answer and then create a storyboard that visually plots the answers. - 2.
-Create a data model that answers your business questions, and then gather the necessary data into the model. - 3.
-Define a data source for the database containing the data for the world. - 4.
+Create a data model that answers your business questions, and then gather the necessary data into the model.

+- 3. Define a data source for the database containing the data for the world. - 4.
 Start QMF Visionary Studio and connect to the data source. - 5.
-Create a query using one of the following tools: - Simple Query wizard, for SQL queries using a single table - Advanced Query wizard, for complex SQL queries using one or more tables - Query Diagram view, for complex SQL queries, displayed in a grid control - Text view, for direct SQL entry - 6.
+Create a query using one of the following tools: - Simple Query wizard, for SQL queries using a single table - Advanced Query wizard, for complex SQL queries using one or more tables - Query Diagram view, for complex SQL queries, displayed in a grid control - · Text view, for direct SQL entry - 6.
 Create scenes using the Scene Editor, the Palette Manager, the Layout wizard, and the Object Inspector. - 7.
 Test your world in runtime mode of the Scene Editor. - 8.
-Publish your world with the Publish wizard, specifying a deployment configuration. - 9.
-Deploy your world: - Client/server deployment.
-Install the published world file (.vis), the appropriate database connectivity, and QMF Visionary WorldView on client computers. - Internet deployment.
-Install QMF Visionary World Server, the published world component files, and the appropriate database connection driver on your Web server.
-Configure QMF Visionary World Server with QMF Visionary Administrator.
-Client computers automatically download the appropriate QMF Visionary Viewer for the Web browser accessing the QMF Visionary world URL.
+Publish your world with the Publish wizard, specifying the client/server deployment configuration. - 9.
+Deploy your world by installing the published world file (.vis), the appropriate database connectivity, and QMF Visionary Studio or QMF for Windows on the client computers.